How Much Does ISO 27001 Certification Cost? Full Breakdown, Audit Fees, and Compliance Budget Guide

 ISO 27001 certification cost is one of the first questions organizations ask when they start the certification journey.
 The honest answer: it depends on company size, ISMS maturity, whether you use an ISO 27001 consultant, and which accredited certification body you choose.
 But the cost range is knowable, and the breakdown is straightforward once you understand what you are actually paying for.

-This guide covers the full cost of ISO 27001 certification: preparation costs, certification audit fees, ISO 27001 internal audit costs, surveillance audit fees, ongoing maintenance costs, and the hidden costs most organizations underestimate.
+This guide covers the full cost of ISO 27001 certification: preparation costs, certification audit fees, ISO 27001 internal audit costs, surveillance audit fees, ongoing maintenance costs, PECB ISO 27001 training costs for your team, and the hidden costs most organizations underestimate.
 It also covers what affects the cost, how to reduce ISO 27001 certification costs, and whether the investment is worth it.

 Key Takeaways